THE-AI-REAL-ESTATE-INVESTOR/AI-REI-TEACHINGS/docs/join-us.md

+---
+layout: default
+title: Join Our AI Real Estate Tech Revolution
+description: Join our team and help build the future of AI-powered real estate technology
+permalink: /join-us/
+---

-# HELLO AND WELCOME!
-Join Our AI Real Estate Tech Revolution! 🚀
+# Join Our AI Real Estate Tech Revolution! 🚀

 ## This public branch is just the tip of the iceberg! 🏔️